Death Classification: Line of Duty Death

 During the investigation Officer Hearne made the following statement, “We were crossing Dorchester Avenue when I saw this car coming at great speed – he must have been going 55 miles an hour – from the North.“ Finney gave no explanation as to why he was speeding.
 There were no license plates on his auto, but he produced a bill of sale indicating that he had purchased his vehicle only a few days prior from Capitol Auto Sales, and documents proving he had registered for the plates that had not arrived yet.
 Finney was charged with manslaughter, but was exonerated by a Coroner’s jury three days later.
 Officer Howe’s death was declared accidental by the Coroner’s jury.
 It was later learned that Finney was a neighbor and a good friend of the Howe Family.
 On September 14, 1928, a grand jury was convened and returned a true bill for unintentional manslaughter against Finney.
 Finney was placed in custody and bond was set at $10,000 by Judge Helarder.
 On May 7, 1929, Finney was acquitted by jury in Judge Normoyle’s courtroom.

-Officer Howe was waked at his residence located at 7025 South Dante Avenue and his funeral mass was held at St. Lawrence Church located at 7148 South Dorchester Avenue.
+Officer Howe was waked at his residence located at 7025 South Dante Avenue.
+His funeral mass was held at St. Lawrence Church located at 7148 South Dorchester Avenue.
 He was laid to rest on August 28, 1928 in Holy Sepulchre Cemetery, 6001 West 111th Street, Alsip, Illinois.
 His grave is located in Grave 5, Lot S20, Block 6, Section 7.

 Patrolman Luke Howe, born March 15, 1874, received his Probationary Appointment to the Chicago Police Department on April 2, 1906.